 I believe Paul would have said the same if the issue in Galatia had been tithing rather than circumcision.
 By this I don’t mean that all who claim to tithe today have fallen from grace, but this is the danger if we teach that tithing is necessary to be justified or sanctified before God.

 Is this error taking place today?
 I believe it is.
-God’s people are no longer under a curse, but were redeemed from the curse of the Law (Galatians 3:10-14).
+God’s people are not under a curse, as those who were under the Law were redeemed from the curse of the Law through faith in Christ (Galatians 3:10-14).
 By saying that those who do not tithe today are under the curse spoken of in Malachi, it’s implied that Jesus’ work on the cross was not enough to take it away.
 An additional effort on our part, i.e. tithing, is needed to obtain acceptance before God and remove the curse.
 I say this is implied, because tithe proponents normally don’t identify the curse of Malachi 3:9 (cf. Nehemiah 10:29) as the curse of the law.

 Malachi 3 is probably cited more than any other passage to promote tithing today.
 It is often used to teach that those who fail to tithe are robbing God, and are cursed.
 Matthew Narramore (2004) sees this as ironic, because the opposite is actually true.
 He says, “[If] you put yourself back under the Law you will put yourself under the curse [according to Galatians 3:10].”
-The curse is not for those whom Christ has redeemed (Galatians 3:13), who are justified by faith in Him (2:16), and are standing fast “in the liberty by which Christ has made us free” (5:1).
+The curse is not for those who were never under the Law, or for those who are justified by faith in Him (2:16) and are standing fast “in the liberty by which Christ has made us free” (5:1).

 “Tithing is based on theological premises that are inconsistent with the finished work of Christ on the cross.
 The doctrine of tithing contradicts the most important aspects of the New Covenant and the believer’s new nature in Christ,” says Narramore in the introduction to his book.
 “The doctrine of tithing has been mindlessly taught and accepted for so long that some of the most outstanding Christian leaders do not recognize how it contradicts the very foundation of the gospel they are preaching.”